What is MOBI Trusted Trip (MTT)?

 - Unique trip identifier, which refers to a trip that is globally unique and verifiable

-- Network of trust anchors needed to establish the authenticity and validity of certificates presented by certificate holders
+- Network of trust anchors to establish the authenticity and validity of VCs presented by VC holders

-Tracking the part’s ubiety and identity as it travels through the supply chain reduces frictional inefficiencies, saves money, and ultimately results in safer, greener, and more affordable vehicles.
-MOBI Trusted Trip can be used to ensure parts traceability up and down the supply chain, which will enable scaling for a multitude of use cases such as parts recalls, authenticity, and ethical and sustainable labor practices.
+Tracking a part’s ubiety and identity across the value chain reduces frictional inefficiencies, saves money, and ultimately results in safer, greener, and more affordable products.
+MTT can be used to ensure parts traceability up and down the supply chain, which will enable scaling for a multitude of use cases such as battery passports, parts recalls, authenticity, and ethical and sustainable labor practices.